interledger/coil-wordpress-plugin/README.md

 	* `scss/` – SCSS source files.
 * `README.md` – Plugin developer readme.

-Within the `includes/` directory, files should be organised hierarchically based on namespaces.
+Within the `includes/` directory, files should be organized hierarchically based on namespaces.
 If a namespace only contains functions, the filename should be `functions.php`.

 If a namespace also contains classes, group those classes together with the namespace file in a `{sub-namespace}/` directory.
 The main functions file for this namespace would be`{sub-namespace}/functions.php`, while classes should be in a file prefixed with `class-` with a "slugified" class name.

 This plugin also has some complex JavaScript frontends, so there is additional structure to better match the ecosystem tooling:

 * `src/` – Source JavaScript and CSS files.
-* `build/` – Built assets, typically generated by Webpack and Babel
+* `dist/` – Built assets, typically generated by Webpack and Babel

 ## Assets (CSS & JS)